-- Helping to shape plans as they develop through the Council's role on the board of the East Midlands Development Corporation. - Processing detailed planning applications for the site called Certificates of Compliance. - Working with the landowner on the Local Development Order. - Taking responsibility for changes to the business rates regime for the site, due to its Freeport status, in the Council's role as the billing authority.
+- The Chief Executive regularly hosting a strategic forum of land owner and Government partners, to unblock challenges to site delivery. - Helping to shape plans as they develop through the Council's role on the board of the East Midlands Development Corporation. - Processing detailed planning applications for the site called Certificates of Compliance. - Working with the landowner on the Local Development Order. - Taking responsibility for changes to the business rates regime for the site, due to its Freeport status, in the Council's role as the billing authority.